avivajpeyi/python_project_template/git_notes.md

 	6.	`Add` your changes with `git add <filename>` or `git add -A` to add all changes.

-  	7. and `commit` your changes with `git commit -m "commit message goes here"`
+  	7. 	`commit` your changes with `git commit -m "commit message goes here"`

 	8.	`Push` your changes to your fork by running the following command (where `branch_name` is the name of the branch you just committed to): `git push origin branch_name`.
 If the branch does not yet exist in your fork on GitHub, it will be created automatically when you first push to it.
 The name `origin` refers name of the remote repository that you cloned from.
 In the last step of this guide you will create a link to a second remote repository.